-Spending a relaxed Christmas in Hue, central Vietnam before the onslaught of Vietnamese roads again…
+Spending a relaxed Christmas in central Vietnam’s gorgeous Hue before the onslaught of Vietnamese roads again…

 The 4-hour train trip from Da Nang travels through gorgeous coastline providing stunning scenery.

-As you head north, you’re shrouded by tall hillsides on the west of which the train cuts through these, then you arrive out on the other side of steep coastline on the eastern side – beautiful trip.
+As you head north, you’re shrouded by tall hillsides on the west of which the train cuts through these, until you arrive out on the other eastern side of steep coastline – beautiful trip.

 Conquered by the Viet Cong and held for 24 days with the slaughter of around 3,000 people, then bombed by the American forces, which largely destroyed the city, Hue (pronounced Hway) experienced very tough and tragic times during the Vietnam War.

 During recent times, the riverside has seen a revamp and nowadays the Perfume River (Hương Giang) is Hue’s main landmark, which makes for a very pleasant promenade.

 Regardless of the time of year in Hue, carry an umbrella or rain jacket.
 I have a great poncho I bought in Rurrenabaque (Bolivia) back in 2011 and it’s still going strong.

 Hue’s weather is renown to be infamously bad and I can’t agree more.

 Apparently, this bad weather is due to the Truong Son Mountains just to the south, which appears to entrap all the moisture.
 Consequently, the city is usually misty, drizzly, or rainy.
 For most of our 8-day visit I describe the rain as mostly torrential.

 Regardless of the weather, we make the most of the time here meeting some really lovely and friendly locals, especially in The One Coffee & Bakery – the daily haunt as after all, it is Christmas time.